Jeanronu/VoterDeduplication/README.md

 ## 3. `Main` class
-Here you'll read the filename from one of the available voting files in `vote_files` from the command line, use it to initialize an object from the `VoterDeduplication` class and try out all the deduplication methods, computing some data about it them along the way.
+Here you'll read the filename from one of the available voting files in `vote_files` from the command line, use it to initialize an object from the `VoterDeduplication` class and try out all the deduplication methods, computing some data about them along the way.
 One data in particular you should print is the elapsed time to run each method.
 You can do it using `System.currentTimeMillis()`, as in:
 ```
 long start = System.currentTimeMillis();